harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux.md

 <FaultDetailsCard category="linux">

 ### Linux network latency
-Linux Network Latency injects chaos to disrupt network connectivity in linux machine by adding delay to the network requests.
+Linux network latency injects chaos to disrupt network connectivity in linux machine by adding delay to the network requests.

 <accordion color="green">
-<summary>View fault usage</summary>
+<summary>Use cases</summary>

+- Induces network latency on the target Linux machines.
-Simulates latency in connectivity access by delaying the network requests of the machine.
+- Simulates latency in connectivity access by delaying the network requests of the machine.

 </accordion>

 </FaultDetailsCard>